-A brain aneurysm is an abnormal bulging or “ballooning” of an artery occurring in the brain caused by thinning artery walls.
+A brain aneurysm is an abnormal bulging or “ballooning” of an artery in the brain that’s caused by thinning artery walls.
 Most brain aneurysms show no signs or symptoms unless they leak or put pressure on adjacent sensitive brain areas.
-They are sometimes discovered during testing for another condition.
+They’re also sometimes discovered during testing for another condition.

-Brain aneurysms can develop from aging, smoking, high blood pressure and a variety of other risk factors.
-Brain aneurysms are more common in adults than children and happen to more women than men.
+Brain aneurysms can develop from aging, smoking, high blood pressure (hypertension), and a variety of other risk factors.
+Brain aneurysms are more common in adults than children and happen to women more than men.

-If a brain aneurysm puts pressure on the nerves in your brain, you’ll exhibit symptoms that could include:
+If a brain aneurysm puts pressure on the nerves in your brain, you’ll exhibit symptoms that may include:

-When a brain aneurysm bursts, it’s a medical emergency and you should seek immediate expert attention.
+When a brain aneurysm bursts, it’s a medical emergency and you should seek immediate medical attention.
 The symptoms of a burst brain aneurysm include:

-For this procedure, Dr. Farkas inserts a catheter, a tiny hollow plastic tube, into an artery, often in the groin area, and threads it through your body to the aneurysm.
-He guides a soft, platinum wire through the catheter to the aneurysm so it will coil up inside the “balloon” in your vein and disrupt blood flow.
+They guide a soft, platinum wire through the catheter to the aneurysm, so it coils up inside the “balloon” in your vein and disrupts blood flow.
 This causes your blood to clot and seals the aneurysm from the rest of the artery.

 Stenting can stabilize an artery before or after the pipeline coil treatment.
-Often, Dr. Farkas and the other neurosurgical experts at Interventional Neuro Associates use pipeline coiling and stenting together for the most comprehensive brain aneurysm treatment option.
+Often, the neurosurgical experts at Interventional Neuro Associates use pipeline coiling and stenting together for the most comprehensive brain aneurysm treatment option.

-To learn more about treatment options and recovering from a brain aneurysm, call the office or schedule an appointment online.
+To learn more about treatment options and recovering from a brain aneurysm, schedule an appointment online or by phone today.